quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Privacy Implications of Connection Migration {#migration-linkability}

 Using a stable connection ID on multiple network paths allows a passive observer to correlate activity between those paths.
 A client that moves between networks might not wish to have their activity correlated by any entity other than a server.
 The NEW_CONNECTION_ID message can be sent by a server to provide an unlinkable connection ID for use in case the client wishes to explicitly break linkability between two points of network attachment.

-A client which wishes to break linkability upon changing networks MUST use the NEW_CONNECTION_ID as well as incrementing the packet sequence number by an externally unpredictable value computed as described in
-{{packet-number-gap}}.
-Packet number gaps are cumulative.
-A client might skip connection IDs, but it MUST ensure that it applies the associated packet number gaps in addition to the packet number gap associated with the connection ID that it does use.

 A client might need to send packets on multiple networks without receiving any response from the server.
 To ensure that the client is not linkable across each